Hong Kong democracy leaders await Umbrella Movement verdict - Journal du Cameroun

-Three leading Hong Kong democracy campaigners will find out if they face jail Tuesday for their involvement in mass rallies, with their trial sparking renewed alarm over shrinking political freedoms under an assertive China.
+Leading Hong Kong democracy campaigners vowed to continue their fight even if they are jailed by a court later Tuesday following a trial that has sparked renewed alarm over shrinking political freedoms under an assertive China.

-They are among nine activists facing rarely used colonial-era public nuisance charges for their participation in the 2014 Umbrella Movement protests calling for free elections for the city’s leader.
+Nine activists are awaiting verdicts in a trial that deployed rarely-used colonial-era public nuisance charges for their participation in the 2014 Umbrella Movement protests, which called for free elections for the city’s leader.

 Among the most prominent members of the group on trial are sociology professor Chan Kin-man, 60, law professor Benny Tai, 54, and Baptist minister Chu Yiu-ming, 75.

+“No matter what happens today, I have the confidence many people today will be together and continue to strive for Hong Kong democracy.
+We will persist on and do not give up,” Tai told media and supporters.

+“I still believe in the power of love and peace.
+I have no regret for what I have done,” Chan Kin-man added.

-Hong Kong’s Justice Department eventually brought charges against the group leaders more than two years after the protest ended.
+Hong Kong’s Justice Department only brought charges against the group leaders more than two years after the protest ended.

 “If prosecutors are successful, there is a real danger that more and more people will face charges for peaceful activism.
 The authorities appear intent on trying to silence any debate about sensitive issues in Hong Kong, especially those relating to democracy and autonomy,” said Man-kei Tam, Amnesty’s Hong Kong director.